-• Pursuing a disciplined and differentiated investment strategy.
+· Pursuing a disciplined and differentiated investment strategy.
 In our view, aircraft values change in different ways over time.
 As a consequence, we carefully evaluate investments across different aircraft models, ages, lessees and acquisition sources and re-evaluate these choices periodically as market conditions and relative investment values change.
 We believe the financing flexibility offered through unsecured debt and our team’s experience with a wide range of asset types enables our value oriented strategy and provides us with a competitive advantage for many investment opportunities.
 We view orders from equipment manufacturers to be part of our investment opportunity set but choose to limit long term capital commitments unless we believe there is an adequate return premium to compensate for risks and opportunity costs.

-• Leveraging our strategic relationships.
-We intend to capture the benefits provided through the extensive global contacts and relationships maintained by Marubeni Corporation, which is both our biggest shareholder and one of the largest Japanese trading companies.
+· Leveraging our strategic relationships.
+We intend to capture the benefits provided through the extensive global contacts and relationships maintained by Marubeni Corporation, which is our biggest shareholder and one of the largest Japanese trading companies.
 Marubeni has already enabled better access to Japanese-based financing and helped source and develop our new joint venture with IBJ Leasing.
-Our joint venture with Ontario Teachers’ Pension Plan provides us with an opportunity to pursue larger transactions and to manage portfolio concentrations on improve our return on deployed capital.
+Our joint venture with Teachers’ provides us with an opportunity to pursue larger transactions, manage portfolio concentrations on improve our return on deployed capital.

 · Maintaining efficient access to capital from a wide range of sources while targeting an investment grade credit rating.
 We believe the aircraft investment market is subject to forces related to the business cycle and our strategy is to increase our purchase activity when prices are low and to emphasize asset sales when competition for assets is high.
-In order to implement this approach, we believe it is very important to maintain access to a wide variety of financing sources over the business cycle is very important.
+To implement this approach, we believe it is very important to maintain access to a wide variety of financing sources.
 Our strategy is to improve our corporate credit ratings to an investment grade level by maintaining strong portfolio and capital structure metrics while achieving a critical size through accretive growth.
-We believe improving our credit rating will not only reduce our borrowing costs but also facilitate more reliable access to debt capital throughout the business cycle.
+We believe improving our credit rating will not only reduce our borrowing costs but also facilitate more reliable access to both secured and unsecured debt capital throughout the business cycle.